 Why do I recommend Lionbridge?

 The job is pretty straightforward, once you have gotten through the application and exam.
 Whether you are in the US or the Philippines, the salary is respectable and you can always apply for another job to do another 20 hours of social media assessing (for example) and get paid for a full 40-hour workweek.
-They will require you to have certain basic programs on your computer like Adobe, the latest Internet Explorer, Microsoft Office, and some other programs that can easily be downloaded online or through their links so there is no investment on your end except time.
+They will require you to have certain basic programs on your computers like Adobe, the latest Internet Explorer, Microsoft Office, and some other programs that can easily be downloaded online or through their links so there is no investment on your end except time.

 In my opinion, the grueling application process and time expenditure studying are worth it in the long run because there are always at least 20 hours of work to be done every week and it is a quality salary based on what country you live in.
 Also, there are opportunities to rise.
 While I was working as a web content assessor, I was sent emails about other job opportunities with Lionbridge for higher pay.
 I did not take advantage of the opportunity at the time (required more exams and studying) but Lionbridge is a company that gives you the opportunity to rise if you work diligently.

 Have you or do you currently work for Lionbridge and would like to share your opinions below?
-If you are interested in applying to Lionbridge, you can do so here by going to their official website.
 Please also note that Lionbridge is one of the few companies that is always hiring people to work from home.
+For the latest work-at-home job leads please visit Workersnboard.com.